Making a Pull Request

 John accepts the pull request

-Finally, John accepts the changes, merges the feature branch into master, and closes the pull request.
+Finally, John accepts the changes, merges the feature branch into main, and closes the pull request.
 The feature is now integrated into the project, and any other developers working on it can pull it into their own local repositories using the standard

 git pull command.